x684867/nemesis_server/src/nodejs/doc/blog/release/node-v0.8.0.md

 documentation](http://nodejs.org/api/domain.html), so check them out, and start handling your crashes smarter.

-The domain module is still experimental.
+The domain package is still experimental.
 We are looking forward to your feedback, so please use it and let us know what you think.

 ## Repl, Readline, TTY

-The Repl, Readline, and TTY modules have all had a major facelift.
-The interfaces between these three modules are cleaned up and refactored, removing a lot of common pain points and making it easier to use for debugging your programs.
+The Repl, Readline, and TTY packages have all had a major facelift.
+The interfaces between these three packages are cleaned up and refactored, removing a lot of common pain points and making it easier to use for debugging your programs.

 It may seem minor at times, but a good repl dramatically increases the quality of the overall experience.
 My personal favorites are:

-1. Typing `fs` or `net` or `path` will automatically load the module.
+1. Typing `fs` or `net` or `path` will automatically load the package.
 2. Typing `npm install ...` will give you a helpful message.
 3. It doesn't do that stupid thing where long lines wrap and then the backspace makes it get all confused and crazy.
 Instead of that, it